Save to List My Reading List

 I've reviewed more 1023 applications than I care to count, and this trend is growing.

-Trying to sound "neutral" usually leads to vague, meaningless garbage.
+Trying to sound "neutral" usually leads to vague, meaningless statements.
+Here's a real one from a real application:

 We empower diverse communities through inclusive engagement.

-That tells the IRS and your potential donors nothing, jack, nada.
+That tells the IRS and your potential donors nothing, jack, zip, nada.
 It's meaningless.
 It sounds like you're hiding something and you most likely are!
 Be specific, and say exactly what you do.
-Clarity builds trust, fluff invites scrutiny.
+Clarity builds trust, secrecy invites scrutiny.

 The Law Isn't a Popularity Contest

-If your real-world activities don't match your application, you're not just bending the rules, you're committing fraud.
-It doesn't matter if you're padding your app with feel-good nonsense or deleting parts to avoid controversy.
+If your real-world activities don't match your application, you're not just bending the rules, you're misrepresenting your activities under the penalties of perjury.
+It doesn't matter if you're padding your application with feel-good nonsense or deleting parts to avoid controversy.
 Lying is lying.

 Not long ago, I helped an organization apply for exemption as a church.
 They weren't Catholic.
 They weren't evangelical.
 They didn't protest in front of abortion clinics or wear MAGA hats.
 They were a Satanic Temple!
-You know - they guys who wear funny hats and robes, have goat pictures,... the whole nine yard.
+You know, the guys who wear funny hats and robes, have goat pictures,... the whole nine yards.

-Honestly, I don't care what your belief system is, and neither does the IRS.
-If it's legal and meets the criteria, you should be treated equally.
-That's how the system should work - and when it does, it's beautiful.
+Do the right thing, and you will be treated equally.
+That's how the system should work, and when it does, it's beautiful.